iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Biconjugate Theorem.md

 ---
 ### **Proof**

-Using the fact that the epigraph of $f^\star$ consists of all the affine functions that are below the epigraph of $f$.
+Recall the fact that the epigraph of $f^\star$ consists of all the affine functions that are below the epigraph of $f$.
 Giving us the following description of the epigraph of $f$:

 $$
 \begin{aligned}